As a manager, it isn’t easy to manage a group of people. Sometimes, it feels like you’re team isn’t listening, or that you’re not doing a great job.

-At the start of every month or quarter, outline areas that are disorganized and confusing, and strategize on ways they can be improved.
-Maybe you need a software solution to help you organize your calendar, or maybe you need a new meeting schedule with your reports.
+At the start of every month or quarter, outline areas that are disorganized and confusing, and strategize ways they can be improved.
+Maybe you need a software solution to help you organize your calendar, or a new meeting schedule with your reports.

 Sometimes, it’s difficult to improve on your own.
 Courses can help.
 Look to your local colleges and universities to see if they offer any courses on leadership.
 There are tons of online courses as well that you can take at your own pace.

 Dale Carnegie Training offers affordable leadership courses on decision-making, critical thinking, how to disagree agreeably, and how to lead change effectively.
 Udemy also provides a large array of online courses– we especially like their course on habits of highly effective leaders.